bitsofinfo/swarm-traefik-state-analyzer/README.md

 ## <a id="grafana"></a>Grafana dashboards

-Several Grafana dashboards are provided which consume the metrics produced by `servicecheckerdb2prometheus.py`
+Several Grafana dashboards are provided which consume the metrics produced by `servicecheckerdb2prometheus.py`.
+The dashboards are in json format within the `grafana/` dir

 **Overall Status**